 Oftentimes, opting for a model without this function is often the main cause for mistakes made when using an electric heater.

-Multiple settings on an electric heater enable you to choose a lower one on milder days.
-Ideally look for at least three settings and/or a variable dial so your space won’t overheat.
+In fact, using multiple settings on an electric heater enables you to choose a lower one on milder days.
+Ideally, you should look for at least three settings and/or a variable dial so your space won’t overheat.
 Not to mention, it’ll also bring down the cost of running it as the heat output won’t be so strenuous.

 Timers allow you to set your heater to come on before you arrive home – meaning that you can opt for a lower heat for longer to help save energy.
-They’re also good for switching it off so you don’t forget.
-Try the TP-Link Tapo P110 Mini Smart Socket on Amazon.
+They’re also good for switching it off so you don’t forget, and options like the Tapo P100 Smart Plug (£9.99 at Amazon) also allow you to set these schedules while also monitoring how much you’re spending through an app.

-Poor insulation can cause up to 25% heat loss, meaning you’ll have your electric heater on for longer or at a higher setting.
-Add draught excluders around windows and doors, keyhole covers to exterior doors, and opt for thicker curtains.
-On a larger scale, upgrade any single glazing to double, check your loft insulation is sufficient and think about installing cavity wall insulation.
+Experts even say that poor insulation can cause up to 25% heat loss, meaning you’ll have your electric heater on for longer or at a higher setting.
+Add draught excluders or insulation tape like this Weather Stripping Tape (£9.99 at Amazon) around windows and doors, keyhole covers to exterior doors, and opt for thicker curtains.
+On a larger scale, upgrade any single-glazing to double-glazing, check your loft insulation is sufficient and think about installing cavity wall insulation.

 Read the full article here